The Bristol Stool Chart: A Poop Ranking System

 When things are going smoothly [pun intended], pooping is pretty straightforward.

-But it doesn’t always work that way, and often unique circumstances arise which can temporarily or more chronically interfere with the quality of your bowel movements.
+But it doesn’t always work that way, and unique circumstances often arise that can temporarily or chronically interfere with the quality of your bowel movements.

 If today’s post has you concerned about your poop, it may be time to speak with a professional.